 Whether it be raindrops on roses or stubborn snowflakes that settle on the tip of your nose, indulge yourself in the activities and things that make you feel whole again.
 If theatre arts is your cup of tea, watch your favourite play –or better yet, act it out yourself!
 If you’re known for having a green thumb, plant away!

 Even for those without prior experience, creative activities such as art, drama, creative writing and music can help you discover hidden talents lying dormant for a long time.
-Furthermore, exploring new hobbies and recreational activities are helpful means through self-discovery.
+Furthermore, exploring new hobbies and recreational activities are helpful means of self-discovery.

 Some might even find it easier to resist withdrawal symptoms when they go back to their previous hobbies.
 If you’ve always planned a fishing or hiking trip in the past, maybe now’s the best time to explore unfamiliar territories and let your body experience the thrill and adrenaline without relying on drugs.